Automata Linear Dynamic Logic on Finite Traces: From ALDL Formulas to 2AFWs From ALDLf Formulas to 2AFWs

-Having defined the 2AFW, we are now ready to begin the first part of the ALDL$_f$ formula to NFW translation: the construction to build from an ALDL$_f$ formula in negation normal form $\varphi$ a 2AFW $A_\varphi$ that defines the same language, i.e., $\mathcal{L}(\varphi) = \mathcal{L}(A_\varphi)$.
+Having defined the 2AFW, we are now ready to begin the first part of the ALDL$_f$ formula to NFW translation.
+The construction starts by converting from an ALDL$_f$ formula $\varphi$ in negation normal form to a 2AFW $A_\varphi$ that defines the same language, i.e., $\mathcal{L}(\varphi) = \mathcal{L}(A_\varphi)$.
 Definition \ref{def:aldlf_to_2afw} provides the formal definition.
 We provide an intuitive explanation here.

 The states of $A_\varphi$ are the Fischer-Ladner closure of $\varphi$.
 The nodes of a run $\rho$ of $A_\varphi$ on a trace $\pi$ are labeled with states and positions (with the exception of the special case of leaf nodes labeled with configuration \textit{Accept}; if a node $v$ of $\rho$ has state $\psi$ and position $i$ it is useful to think of the subtree with $v$ as root to be a run of $A_\psi$ on $\pi$ from $i$.
-Naturally, the start state of $A_\varphi$ is $\varphi$.